Rightsizing for Seniors: How to Downsize Before It’s Too Late (and Avoid the Stress, Mess, and Cost)

 Move #1: The Early Bird

 In the mid-’90s, my sister Emily and I spent a week in the attic sifting through stamp collections, baseball cards, coins, postcards, and the occasional Barbie or G.I.
 Joe.
 Mom took what she wanted.
 The rest was ours to store, donate, or regret.
 I kept the coins and cards, hauling them from apartment to apartment like precious cargo.
 Once, a coin shop offered me $80 for the lot.
 Eighty?!
-Including the pre-Euro European coins.
+Including the pre-EU European coins.
 That’s insane!
 No thank you I’ll cart this loot to the end!

 Move #2: The Dream That Wasn’t